zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon May 10 2021 09:24:59 PM Beijing`]
-1. Let's move on to add request flow control support .
+1. Let's move on to add request-based flow control.

 [`Fri May 07 2021 04:12:30 PM Beijing`]
 1. The GUI config tool is almost done.
 There are still some testing to get it more stable.